txt/plm18/doc/re.md

 This subject is about languages.
 Some languages are very big (like JAVA) and some are very little.
-Regular expressions are  a little langauge to handle pattern matching.
+Regular expressions are  a little language to handle pattern matching.

 Regular expressions specifies a sequence of tokens.
 Tokens are one of: